peterbertel/bertel-capstone/README.md

 This app shows the scores of all the games in the 2016-2017 National Football League (NFL) season.

-Navigate to the following url to begin using the app:

 `
-nfl-django-env.irqgfmpwhb.us-west-2.elasticbeanstalk.com/week_view/1
+<a href="nfl-django-env.irqgfmpwhb.us-west-2.elasticbeanstalk.com/week_view/1">Click here to see the app!</a>
 `